Molecular Diagnostic (PCR) Testing

 Enterovirus is the most common cause of aseptic meningitis.
 PCR detection of enterovirus RNA in CSF is the most rapid way to diagnose enteroviral meningitis.
 The assay detects Polio, Coxsackie A and B, Echoviruses, and Enteroviruses 68, 69, 70, and 71.
 During enterovirus season from July – October, the test is run each afternoon, M-F. During the off-season, the test is run 2 or 3 times a week, depending on volume.
 Sample types other than CSF which may contain Rhinoviruses may give positive results with this assay.

-Search “ENTPCR” code in the online Laboratory Test Catalog for information on Enterovirus by PCR.
+Search EPVQLT code in the online Laboratory Test Catalog.

 Epstein-Barr virus (HHV-4) DNA by PCR - CSF, Plasma, Serum or Tissue